neil-armstrong-instil/react-acceptance-tests-example/README.md

 This will install android avd for acceptance tests, gradle for android, package everything up, etc

-## TODO
-- Deploy application to showcase Webapp tests
-- Deploy API to showcase API tests (so not using playwright)
-- Get reordering working to show case playwrights drag and drop capabilities

 ## Debugging

 ### Webstorm ESLint: "TypeError: this.cliEngineCtor is not a constructor"
 Upgrade Webstorm to latest version, or at least `2021.3.1`